Paris 1798-1809 - Empire Vermeil Bouillon Or Drageoir By L.j. Berger, 1st Rooster Mark

 Surface scratches and wear consistent with use.
 Very well preserved overall.
 Original vermeil with some wear, while retaining remarkable freshness.

-A superb piece with delicate chasing, typical of the work of Louis-Jacques BERGER.
-A very rare example of a sculptural form by this excellent silversmith, known to have supplied pieces for the campaign service of NAPOLÉON I.
+A superb piece displaying the delicate chasing characteristic of the work of Louis-Jacques BERGER.
+A very rare example of a hollow ware piece by the hand of this accomplished silversmith, who collaborated with Martin-Guillaume BIENNAIS and supplied him with pieces intended for travelling necessaires as well as for the campaign service of NAPOLÉON I.

-The presence of the 1797 Paris guild hallmark suggests production at the very beginning of the Consulate, the piece most likely delivered in the early years of the Empire.
+The presence of the Paris Goldsmiths' Corporation mark for the year 1797 suggests production at the very beginning of the Consulate, the piece most likely delivered in the early years of the Empire.

 LOUIS-JACQUES BERGER